Protecting NY Workers Since 1969

 Higher monthly benefit = higher premium, but better protection.

-*Actual rates vary by carrier, occupation class, and individual factors
+*Actual rates vary by carrier, occupation class, and individual factors.
+Contact us for a personalized quote.

 Cost-Saving Tips

-- ✓ Choose a longer elimination period - 90 days instead of 30 can reduce premiums 15-25%
+- Choose a longer elimination period - 90 days instead of 30 can meaningfully reduce premiums

 What About Social Security Disability?